Fellowship in Energy and Environmental Law

 We represented victims of land grabbing and environmental degradation that would otherwise have no voice.

-This program, available to up to ten first and second year NYU Law students, is designed to provide students with public interest environmental law experience through summer internships, mentoring by the School’s environmental and land use law faculty, and exposure to leading practitioners in the field.
-The Program provides grants in the amount of $7,000 for 2Ls and $5,000 for 1Ls, for summer internships with environmental groups, government agencies, and other public interest law practice institutions in the United States or abroad.
+This program, available to up to four first and second year NYU Law students, is designed to provide students with public interest environmental law experience through summer internships, mentoring by the School’s environmental and land use law faculty, and exposure to leading practitioners in the field.
+The Program provides $500 grants to students, in addition to the standard award from the Public Interest Law Center, for summer internships with environmental groups, government agencies, and other public interest law practice institutions in the United States or abroad.

 The Center’s internship program provides students with unique opportunities to work on national, regional, and global environmental problems.
 These internships create valuable training and networking opportunities that help students secure full-time positions following graduation.
 Students have worked for organizations such as NRDC, Lawyers for Equal Justice in Honolulu, the Coalition for Rainforest Nations, Sierra Club, Environmental Defense Fund, the Mexican Center for Environmental Law, the Institute for Environmental Law and Economics in Paraguay, Earthjustice, the Environment and Natural Resources Division of the U.S. Department of Justice and numerous state and environmental departments.